infobloxopen/atlas-stubs/authn-stub/README.md

 The authn-stub represents the stub for authentication service and serves solely for multi-accounting demo purposes.
-This service handles incoming GET requests on /auth URL and depending on `User-And-Pass` header contents returns either 401 (UNAUTHORIZED) or 200 (OK) with `Grpc-Metadata-Authorization` header set.
+This service handles incoming GET requests on /auth URL if specified header `Throw-Token` returns `Grpc-Metadata-Authorization` header with value from `Throw-Token` if not depending on `User-And-Pass`  header contents returns either 401 (UNAUTHORIZED) or 200 (OK) with `Grpc-Metadata-Authorization` header set.